What are Public sector super funds?

 If you die while you are a contributing member and were not a limited benefits member, the pension payable to your dependants will be a percentage of the invalidity pensions that would have been payable had you retired on invalidity grounds.Back to top

-How do I compare Public Sector Superannuation funds?
+How do I join a Public Sector Superannuation fund?

 A public sector fund is only available to public sector (government) employees, and in some cases, former government employees.
 You can’t choose a public sector fund although some of them let you choose to remain a contributing member when you leave the public sector.

 In these circumstances, you may be able to arrange for your new employer to contribute to your public sector fund.
-As of December 2015, there are 19 public sector super funds.
+As of December 2015, there were only 19 public sector super funds.

 How can I apply for the PSS?